DanielCalvo/studies/AWS/UltimateAwsCertifiedSolutionsArchitectAssociate/Section4_HighAvailabilityAndScalablity_ELB_ASG/notes.md

  - It's possible to scale your ASG based on a CloudWatch alarm
  - An Alarm monitors a metric (such as average CPU)
  - Metrics are computed for the overall ASG instances (not from just a single instance!)
- - Basec on the alarm
+ - Based on the alarm
     - You can create scale-out policies to increase the number of instances
     - You can create scale-in policies to decrease the number of instances